Sometimes, a painting isn’t just a painting, it’s a look into the soul of its creator.

 7. Starry Night wasn’t the first Starry Night

-The painting we are discussing in this post is the “official Starry Night,” but Van Gogh actually already painted a similar painting earlier.
+The blue painting I’m discussing in this post is the “official Starry Night,” but Van Gogh actually already painted a similar painting earlier.

 It started when he arrived in Arles and became obsessed with capturing the night sky.
 His first attempt followed in early September 1888 with “Café Terrace at Night,” shortly followed by his second in the Starry Night series called “Starry Night Over the Rhône.”